electrodeyt-zz/ZZip/README.md

 ZZip is a File compression format with up to 80% File Compression (See Tests) and a extracter for its format.

 # How it works
 ZZip uses LZMA2 Compression.
-The magic Bytes are 5A 5A 49 50 31 2E 30, also "ZZIP1.0" in ASCII.
-After these bytes, there are three 20's, " " in ASCII.
+The magic Bytes are 5A 5A 49 50 31 2E 30, also "ZZIP1.0" in UTF-8.
+After these bytes, there are three 20's, " " in UTF-8.
 # Tests
 The tests were performed on a Computer (duh) with these Specs: i5 4440